unicef/publicgoods-toolkit/procurement.md

 addresses [non-federal modular contracting]( https://18f.gsa.gov/2016/11/15/modular-procurement-state-local-government>)).

-This approach has several benefits, beginning most importantly with breaking vendor lock-in.
+This [modular approach to contracts has several benefits](https://github.com/18F/Modular-Contracting-And-Agile-Development/blob/master/_strategies/modular-procurement.md), beginning most importantly with breaking vendor lock-in.
 At any point, a well-procured effort should provide recourse to multiple, credible vendors, each of whom has familiarity with the software, experience working with the other